TUN sits down with Jia Wei Cao, a career coach at Stony Brook University’s Career Center, to provide some tips on how to get a job interview.

 Build this connection and don’t directly go into it like, “I need something from you right away.”
 You want to be able to build that level of trust and that layer of sincerity.
 You want to build a reputation with people who are in that field.
 And, you want to be able to turn to them at the right time.

 I always say, start off with alumni.
 Alumni are usually the best people.
 They’re more likely to respond.
 But, again, this is a process.
 Not everybody is going to respond to you.
 I’ve had students tell me that they’ve reached out to 10 or 15 people and they heard back from one person.
 But, that’s just the way it is.
-That one connection that you do follow up with, if you’re able to maintain that long enough, pretty much supplements in-person networking events that we would have had if not for the pandemic this year.

-But, it’s absolutely important to have these connections.
+It’s absolutely important to have these connections.
 More often than not, a lot of currently open positions out there will be filled with people who have somebody on the inside advocating for them.

 Some students have come to me and said, “It feels like that’s cheating.
 It feels like that’s me trying to get ahead of other people.”
 But, it’s really not.
 It’s, again, just what the current job market is.